spatie/css-styleguide/README.md

 ### App.scss

-- Source order shouldn't matter, except for order of folders: import npm libraries, settings and utilities first.
+- Source order shouldn't matter, except for order of folders: import npm libraries, settings and utilities first
-- Import is done by glob pattern so files can be moved easily from eg. components to patterns:
+- Import is done by glob pattern so files can be moved easily from eg. components to patterns

 ```scss
 @import 'settings/**/*';